arty-arty/promise/README.md

 Something never possible before blockchain happens.
 Let's see what Promise brings in.

+**Auto money back on non-delivery**
-Before chains:
+> Before chains:
-There
+> There are a lot of complaints on Google Play.
+Paid features are often not working.
+>
+> After:
+> Promise auto-returns escrowed money, if the level was not delivered to the user.
+There is no other way around.

+**Auto payout on win**
-Before chains:
+> Before chains:
-The game
+>  Games often just change the rules in the middle.
+Out of nowhere, they could drastically cut the payout.
+>

-After:
+> After:
-The game has an algorithmic commitment.
-Promise escrows .
+> There is an algorithmic commitment.
+Promise escrows the money.
 There is no other way.
-Users are always auoto-payed for the right answer.
+Users are always auto-payed for the right answer.

-> .
-The game can statistically Promise that the questions/levels would be as high-quality as examples marketed to the user.
-You will get what was Promised.
+**Auto content quality check**
+> Before chains:
+> The game
+>
+> After:
+> Promise shuffles the levels using Algorand's Verifiable Random Functions.
+Before payment, every user gets a fair sneak peak of the random levels.
+> Statistically the user gets the same high-quality for paid levels.

+That's why with Promise you get what you are Promised.

+## A game content escrow
 Click the link to see a demo game protected by Promise.

-## A game content escrow
 ### Safe

 From a technical point of view Promise is a gaming escrow.
 First, it guarantees payout/decincentivizes any fraud.
 Second, it makes sure